Jandini/Janda.Dot.CLI/README.md

  * As user I want to set gitlab base url through DOT_GITLAB_URL environment variable
  * As user I want to set gitlab user name using DOT_GITLAB_USER environment variable
  * As user I want to be able to undo last commit with keeping changes by default so I can commit the changes again
+ * As user I don't want .build * to endup in endless loop

 ### Prerequisites